Cinema Insomnia

-Cinema Insomnia is a nationally syndicated American television series presented by horror host Mr. Lobo.
+Cinema Insomnia is an American television program presented by horror host Mr. Lobo.
+It began airing in 2001 on KXTV (ABC 10 News) in Sacramento, California, and from 2003 to 2008 was nationally syndicated, airing on broadcast stations across the United States.
+Since 2015, the program has aired on OSI74 (Outer Space International), a web television service on Roku.

+Cinema Insomnia features B movies, namely horror and science fiction films, interspersed with vignettes starring Mr. Lobo, as well as fake commercials, old movie trailers, and other material.

 Format

-Typically, Mr. Lobo opens each episode by promising to screen a well-known horror or science fiction classic (such as Creature from the Black Lagoon or Alien); however budgetary limitations, acts of God or other circumstances invariably force him to show a much lower quality movie (such as Starcrash or Santa Claus Conquers The Martians).
+Typically, Mr. Lobo opens each episode by promising to screen a well-known horror or science fiction film (such as Creature from the Black Lagoon or Alien); however budgetary limitations, acts of God or other circumstances invariably force him to show a much lower quality movie (such as Starcrash or Santa Claus Conquers The Martians).

 Unlike the various hosts and robots of Mystery Science Theater 3000, Mr. Lobo does not appear while the movie is playing; instead he appears in brief vignettes in between segments of the movie.
 Also included are fake commercials (one such was for "Rad Abrams – Skateboard Attorney"), old movie trailers, classic commercials, and footage and interviews shot at horror conventions, science fiction conventions, and film festivals across the country.

 Characters

 Mr. Lobo always appears on screen with a "70's professional" haircut, wearing "birth control" glasses and a black suit and tie.
 He acts as a spectral narrator broadcasting from a black void and his only connections to reality are the B-movies he presents.
 Mr. Lobo has often described himself by saying, "Imagine if you gave Rod Serling's job to someone who is totally incompetent."

 Mr. Lobo often has one-sided conversations with Miss Mittens, a houseplant.